6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Bone Health

-Dental implants replace the teeth roots while traditional dentures do not.
-When you replace missing teeth at the root, you provide enough stimulation for the jawbone.
-This will help regenerate the jaw bone and prevent bone loss.
+Dental implants replace teeth’ roots, while traditional dentures do not.
+When you replace missing teeth at the root, you stimulate the jawbone enough to help regenerate it and prevent bone loss.
 Denture wearers must deal with bone loss after years of wearing them.

 Longevity